critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 As you program modes you might consider using the same knob for the color picker and background color selector across them.
 This is so that when you switch between modes using the same mapping, the foreground and background colors will be consistent, making transitions more fluid.

 This represents the API components that are available to you, the aspiring EYESY mode editor/writer.
-Remember that for any variable whose value is based on a hardware controller, changing scenes may override the value in use for a time (for more information on scenes, see chapter two).
+Remember that for any variable whose value is based on a hardware controller, changing scenes may override the value in use for a time (for more information on scenes, see Chapter 2).
 And since the `draw()` function is called for each and every video frame produced, querying any of the variables within the `draw()` function is an effective way to dynamically update your mode’s output.

 Finally, we are not telling you how to make modes.
 We aren’t telling you what makes a good idea.
 Even our mode categories admit to being limited (scope versus trigger).
 This is where you and your ideas come in.